|

 politics influenced the process.

-The 1932-D Washington Quarter, along with its San Francisco
+The 1932-D Washington Quarter, along with its

 counterpart, the 1932-S, are the key dates in the series.
 Only 436,800

 and 408,000, respectively, were minted.
-As a result of the economic

-woes of the Great Depression, relatively few were saved.
+few were saved.
 It is

 estimated that only 10% of the original totals survive.
 That’s not

-swelled with the success of the 50 State Quarter program.
+with the introduction of the 50

 |